 2. Remove the Lights

-When taking down string lights, start where you finished when putting up the lights, then work backwards.
+When taking down string lights, start where you finished when putting them up, then work backwards.
 As you remove the lights, hold one end of the strand in your hand while wrapping it around your elbow, creating a large loop.
 Tie each looped light strand with a string, then place each in its own Ziploc bag and store together in a waterproof container.

 3. Bag Up Your Tree